wmg0034/InteractiveDatabase/README.md

 # Interactive Pokedex
-This is a small WIP project to gain some familiarity with Flask.
-At the moment, it is a web app that allows the user to obtain information about Pokemon from a database locally hosted with Microsoft SQL Server Express.
+This is a small WIP project to gain some familiarity with Flask, Dash, and Microsoft SQL Server.
+It's a web app that allows the user to obtain information about Pokemon from a database locally hosted with Microsoft SQL Server Express.
 Below is a clip of the web app.

 https://github.com/user-attachments/assets/9eaf8850-0a6c-42aa-bd94-88c974ef9c13